open-learning-exchange/open-learning-exchange.github.io/pages/profiles/jeshmaeric.md

-# RAKOTONDRAMANGA Harison James Eric
+# RAKOTONDRAMANGA Harison James Eric js
 _OLE MADAGASCAR_
 >we are the team of digital library designer, as discipline:
 * mathematical